1995parham-teaching/argofun/README.md

 ## Projects Pipelines

-Each helm project has two parts, one for the values and one for its chart.
+Each project that has helm, has two parts, one is the values and the other one is its chart.
-We can develop chart in the project repository (which seems a reasonable choice).
+We can develop chart in the project repository, which seems a reasonable choice, because then you make sure chart is always updated with the changes in the code base.
-Then create another repository for values in which we have dependency to main chart.
+Then create another repository for values
+(let's call it the values' repository) in which we have dependency to main chart.

 ```yaml
 apiVersion: v2